 - Better communication with clients

 - Better project schedule estimates

 Practically any sector of the construction industry can benefit from RFID.
 Think about how many tools wouldn’t be lost or duplicates purchased if there was an RFID tracking system taking care of tools management.
-This level of management is incredibly important because it’s estimated that 50% of project loss happens because of human errors at the materials level.
+This level of management is incredibly important because it’s estimated that 50% of project loss happens because of human errors at the level of the material.
 The errors increase exponentially when dealing with large quantities of materials.
 RFID automates the task of identifying and tracking materials used in construction tools, such as those used for building, paving, remodeling, and roofing.
 It can help with the estimation process as well.

 One scenario is when RFID tracking has been used in one project and then a project of similar scope and size is acquired later.
 The data from the previously completed project can be used to determine the material quantity for the new project.
 This saves a considerable amount of time and keeps costs down for everyone.
 RFID can also be used to separate different types of materials.
 Bulk materials are purchased in bulk and manufactured according to industry standards and codes.
 Engineered materials are materials that are unique, so they need to have a unique identifier to be identified during the lifecycle of a project.
 An engineered component is one that has been fabricated for a specific project.
 Prefabricated materials are fabricated in advance at a shop and according to certain standards and dimensions; they might be compliant with certain building standards and assembled at the construction site.